Kal-user/Kal-user/README.md

 - 💞️ I’m looking to collaborate with someone
 - 📫 How to reach me?
 I'm on Java Island in Indonesia
 - 😄 Pronouns: I'm life
-- ⚡ Fun fact: Are you life?
+- ⚡ Fun fact: how to reincarnate, because GOD made us for on life, different if you are allowed by the GOD to back life, but not a different body but continue the lastly life

 <!---
 Kal-user/Kal-user is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.